-Go Limited - How to Separate Personal and Business Finances For Limited Company
+How to Separate Personal and Business Finances For Limited Company

-When you're a freelancer or sole trader, you can pay for a lot of things from your personal account; being a self-employed worker doesn't automatically mean having to set up a business bank account.
-But, once you've set up a limited company and plan to claim limited company expenses, that changes.
+When you’re a freelancer or sole trader, you can pay for a lot of things from your personal account; being self-employed doesn’t automatically mean having to set up a business bank account.
+But, once you’ve set up a limited company and plan to claim limited company expenses, that changes.

 At Go Limited, we encourage contractors in all industries to keep their personal and limited company finances separate.
 But, we’re realistic and know it doesn’t come naturally to everyone, which is why we’ve created this helpful blog to guide you through the process.